manelsuero/streamlitapp/README.md

-# streamlitapp
-My streamlit application
+# My cool application

+It's a web app run using streamlit

+## Steps to run